cdapio/cdap/cdap-examples/UserProfiles/README.md

 - The time of the last activity is updated by a flow that processes events whenever it encounters an event from that user.

-Features introduced: Column-Level Conflict Resolution.
+Features introduced: Column-Level Conflict Detection.

-This application uses a table with conflict resolution at the column level.
+This application uses a table with conflict detection at the column level.
 A conflict occurs if two transactions (for example, a flowlet's process method and a service handler) that overlap in time modify the same data in a table.
 Such a conflict is detected at the time that the transactions are committed,